kosciak9/notes/README.md

-# notes
+# slipbox

 - zettelkasten notes method
-- each note a simplified .org file
+- each note is a .md file
-  - TITLE, DATE support
-  - headings with TODO states supported
-- converted into Markdown for web rendering
-- tracking links
+- links in between notes `(link description)[notes:$NOTE_ID]`
-  - for search (popularity - more links, more important page)
-  - for search (lack of links to a page - either start point or a mistake)
-- tracking todos
-  - for agenda

-## functionality required:
+## web export

-- web export
+- daemon mode for continous export on file change
+- some nice theme for Kindle

+## CLI and code

+- add note
-- adding notes as simple as possible
+- search notes
-- agenda view for both editor and web
-- editor support (<the-text-editor?>)

-## ideas

-- mobile app with random note for a day to repeat
+- show links and backlinks for a note
-- kindle website